fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 Folds are notoriously very simple to implement, but they are so useful that you'll find yourself wondering why more people don't use them.

-I think its pretty obvious how this function works, so I won't bore you with the explanation.
+I think it's pretty obvious how this function works, so I won't bore you with the explanation.
 Let's instead come back to our claim that we can usually *map* and *filter* using a *fold*.

 ### map